What is a REST API?

-With web services, the client making the request and the API server providing the response can use any programming language or platform — it doesn’t matter because the message request and response are made through a common HTTP web protocol.
+All APIs that use HTTP protocol as the transport format for requests and responses are considered “web services.”
+With web services, the client making the request for the resource and the API server providing the response can use any programming language or platform — it doesn’t matter because the message request and response are made through a common HTTP web protocol.

 Before REST became the most popular web service, SOAP (Simple Object Access Protocol) was much more common.
 To understand REST a little better, it helps to have some context with SOAP.
 This way you can see what makes REST different.

 SOAP is a standardized protocol that requires XML as the message format for requests and responses.
 As a standardized protocol, the message format is usually defined through something called a WSDL (Web Services Description Language) file.